Syringomyelia & Chiari-Like Malformation in Dogs

-We love our four legged friends immensely but, unfortunately, some of our beloved breeds are prone to developing health issues.
-Some health issues tend to be more serious and life threatening than others.
-Below we are going to discuss Syringomyelia in dogs.
-A very serious and terminal issue that affects dogs.
-Specifically Cavalier King Charles Spaniels and Brussels Griffon.
-For some reason, some dog breeds are more susceptible to certain issues than other dog breeds.
-Syringomyelia and canine chiari-like malformation is more common in Cavalier Kings and Brussels Griffons.
+We love our four legged friends.
+Unfortunately, some beloved breeds are prone to developing health issues.
+Some are more serious and life threatening than others.
+Below we discuss Syringomyelia in dogs.
+A serious and terminal issue that affects dogs.
+Some breeds are more susceptible to certain issues than other breeds.
+Syringomyelia and canine chiari-like malformation is most common in Cavalier Kings and Brussels Griffons.
 It is rare in other breeds.
-These two diseases go hand in hand.
+Both Syringomyelia and chiari-like malformation go hand in hand.

 Syringomyelia is defined as: “a chronic progressive disease in which longitudinal cavities form in the cervical region of the spinal cord.
 This characteristically results in wasting of the muscles in the hands and a loss of sensation.”
 The cavities that form with syringomyelia are located near the brain.
-Cavities form because there is pressure coming from the brain.
+Cavities form from pressure in the brain.
 This pushes cerebrospinal fluid into the spinal cord region.
 The pressure coming from the brain is caused by chiari-like malformation.

-Some symptoms of syringomyelia and chiari-like malformation are severe pain and hypersensitivity in the neck region.
-This disease is also referred to as the “neck scratcher’s disease” because dogs with this disease tend to constantly want to scratch or “get at” the back of their neck because of discomfort.
-Since pressure is on the dog’s brain and spinal cord, eventually paralysis will occur.
-It will be difficult for the dog to hold it’s head up, they will contort their neck and won’t be able to walk or use their legs.
-Syringomyelia in dogs is truly a devastating disease.
+Symptoms of syringomyelia and chiari-like malformation are severe pain and hypersensitivity in the neck region.
+This disease is often referred to as “neck scratcher’s disease”.
+Dogs with this disease scratch at the back of their neck due to discomfort.
+This is not the only symptom of syringmyelia and chiari-like malformation.
+If your dog is scratching at it’s neck, don’t panic.
+There are many other reasons why your dog may be excessively scratching.
+Seasonal allergies or an irritant can also cause scratching.
+Pressure on the brain and spinal cord may cause paralysis.
+It will be difficult for the dog to hold it’s head up.
+They will contort their neck and won’t be able to walk or use their legs.
+Syringomyelia in dogs is a devastating disease.
 Unfortunately chiari-like malformation is a disease and not much can be done without expensive and invasive surgery.
-But, the issues that it causes, including syringomyelia, can be treated and managed with several different techniques.
+Issues that it causes, including syringomyelia, can be treated and managed with several different techniques.